yaurora/cups-google-airprint/README.md

 synoservicectl --stop cupsd
 ```

-Also edit /usr/share/init/cups-service-handler.conf with root privilidge and make sure the 3 lines are commented out, otherwise you can never stop them on next boot.
+Also edit /usr/share/init/cups-service-handler.conf with root privilidge and make sure the 3 lines are commented out, otherwise you cannot really stop CUPS from start once printer is reconnected.
 ```shell
 if [ ${PRINTER_NUM} -gt 0 ]; then
         #echo "Printer exist.
 Start cupsd and cups-lpd." || true